Information security: History

-Various Mainframe computers were connected online during the Cold War to complete more sophisticated tasks, in a communication process easier than mailing magnetic tapes back and forth by computer centers.
+Various mainframe computers were connected online during the Cold War to complete more sophisticated tasks, in a communication process easier than mailing magnetic tapes back and forth by computer centers.
 As such, the Advanced Research Projects Agency (ARPA), of the United States Department of Defense, started researching the feasibility of a networked system of communication to trade information within the United States Armed Forces.
-In 1968, the ARPANET project was formulated by Dr. Larry Roberts, which would later evolve into what is known as the internet.
+In 1968, the ARPANET project was formulated by Larry Roberts, which would later evolve into what is known as the internet.

 In 1973, important elements of ARPANET security were found by internet pioneer Robert Metcalfe to have many flaws such as the: "vulnerability of password structure and formats; lack of safety procedures for dial-up connections; and nonexistent user identification and authorizations", aside from the lack of controls and safeguards to keep data safe from unauthorized access.
 Hackers had effortless access to ARPANET, as phone numbers were known by the public.
 Due to these problems, coupled with the constant violation of computer security, as well as the exponential increase in the number of hosts and users of the system, "network security" was often alluded to as "network insecurity".

 The end of the twentieth century and the early years of the twenty-first century saw rapid advancements in telecommunications, computing hardware and software, and data encryption.
 The availability of smaller, more powerful, and less expensive computing equipment made electronic data processing within the reach of small business and home users.
 The establishment of Transfer Control Protocol/Internetwork Protocol (TCP/IP) in the early 1980s enabled different types of computers to communicate.
 These computers quickly became interconnected through the internet.

 The rapid growth and widespread use of electronic data processing and electronic business conducted through the internet, along with numerous occurrences of international terrorism, fueled the need for better methods of protecting the computers and the information they store, process, and transmit.
 The academic disciplines of computer security and information assurance emerged along with numerous professional organizations, all sharing the common goals of ensuring the security and reliability of information systems.

-Basic principles

-Key concepts
+Security Goals

+CIA triad

-The CIA triad of confidentiality, integrity, and availability is at the heart of information security.
-(The members of the classic InfoSec triad—confidentiality, integrity, and availability—are interchangeably referred to in the literature as security attributes, properties, security goals, fundamental aspects, information criteria, critical information characteristics and basic building blocks.)
-However, debate continues about whether or not this CIA triad is sufficient to address rapidly changing technology and business requirements, with recommendations to consider expanding on the intersections between availability and confidentiality, as well as the relationship between security and privacy.
+The "CIA triad" of confidentiality, integrity, and availability is at the heart of information security.
+The concept was introduced in the Anderson Report in 1972 and later repeated in The Protection of Information in Computer Systems.
+The abbreviation was coined by Steve Lipner around 1986.

+Debate continues about whether or not this triad is sufficient to address rapidly changing technology and business requirements, with recommendations to consider expanding on the intersections between availability and confidentiality, as well as the relationship between security and privacy.
 Other principles such as "accountability" have sometimes been proposed; it has been pointed out that issues such as non-repudiation do not fit well within the three core concepts.

-The triad seems to have first been mentioned in a NIST publication in 1977.